Enjoy the gift of fitness

 Sweet Potatoes

-These root veggies are high in fiber, vitamin A, and antioxidants, but they can also help regulate your blood sugar and boost your energy – both of which can support healthy eating and hitting tough workouts.
+These nutrient-packed root veggies are high in fiber, vitamin A, and antioxidants.
+They can also help regulate your blood sugar and boost your energy – both of which can support healthy eating and hitting tough workouts.
 There are many ways to enjoy sweet potatoes: roasted, baked, cut into fries, or made into a comforting soup.
+Check out these great recipes from the Food Network.

 Apples